Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation

-In this section, we will introduce the proposed \approach, denoted as \(\mathcal{F}\), a multi-level automated method for synthesizing instructions that leverages only unsupervised text without the need for human-annotated samples. \approach consists of three levels and a re-synthesis module.
-Formally, consider an original unsupervised text set \(\mathcal{D}\), the proposed method \approach operates by transforming each element \(d_i\) from \(\mathcal{D}\) through a multi-level synthesis path \(\mathcal{F}_j\).
-In practice, \approach is an operation applied independently to each document \(d_i\) (\(d_i \in \mathcal{D}\)).
-The final generated dataset, \(\mathcal{D}_{\text{gen}}\), is accumulated from the data subsets generated by all elements:
+We propose \approach, denoted as \(\mathcal{F}\), a multi-level method for synthesizing instructions from unsupervised text without human-annotated samples. \approach consists of three levels and a re-synthesis module.
+Formally, given an unsupervised text set \(\mathcal{D}\), \approach transforms each document \(d_i \in \mathcal{D}\) through a set of synthesis paths \(\{\mathcal{F}_j\}\).
+The final synthesized dataset, \(\mathcal{D}_{\text{gen}}\), is the union of subsets produced by applying every synthesis path to every document:

-During the synthesis process, the objectives of \approach emphasize maximizing the diversity and difficulty of the generated instructions.
+The synthesis process is designed to maximize both the diversity and difficulty of the resulting instructions.